dehsgr/node-red-contrib-meross/README.md

 # node-red-contrib-meross

 This provides nodes for locally controlling e.g. Meross Smart Plug (without cloud!).
-It's requiring a Merross token and a corresponding timestamp to be provided by you.
+It's requiring a Merross token and a corresponding message id and timestamp to be provided by you.
 You should get this data via network sniffer or traffic interception between your Meross app and your Smart Plug. node-red-contrib-meross delivers 2 nodes:

 ## Meross Config
-Meross Config is a config node to set the token and timestamp for being able to locally communicate with your devices.
+Meross Config is a config node to set the token, message id and timestamp for being able to locally communicate with your devices.

 ## Meross Smart Plug
 Meross Smart Plug can be used to set smart plugs state and/or poll its current state.
 For setting smart plugs state to on|off you simply provide a boolean value (true|false).
 To request its current state you send any non-boolean payload.